RasaHQ/rasa/docs/core/responses.rst

 There are three ways to manage these utterances:

-1. Include your assistant utterances in your domain file, or
+1. Utterances are normally stored in your domain file, see :ref:`here <domain-utterances>`
-2. Include responses to direct respond intents in a separate NLG file inside NLU training data, or
+2. Retrieval action responses are part of the training data, see :ref:`here <retrieval-actions>`
-3. Use an external service to generate the responses.
+3. You can also create a custom NLG service to generate responses, see :ref:`here <custom-nlg-service>`

+.. _domain-utterances:

 Including the utterances in the domain
 --------------------------------------